About

 Previous event recordings from Panel 1 and 2, can be found on the CSIS YouTube Channel.

-This panel shall be moderated by Novelette-Aldoni Stewart and joined by the following four panellists.
+This panel was moderated by Novelette-Aldoni Stewart, who was joined by the following panellists.

 Jennie Taylor is the Racial Justice Officer for Liverpool Diocese and Cathedral.
 In this role she supports Anglican churches and schools across Liverpool Diocese as they work together for racial justice in their communities.
 Working in partnership with other Dioceses and the national Racial Justice Unit, Jennie leads locally on the implementation of the Church of England's national strategic vision 'From Lament to Action'.
 Jennie is passionate about encouraging the contributions and participation of marginalised groups in every part of church life both locally and nationally.